atmulyana/react-native-form-input-validator/README.md

 then the input is required.
 Otherwise, it's optional.
 The parameter of `predicate` function is the input value.

 ### **`new CustomRule(predicate, errorMessage)` or `rule(predicate, errorMessage)`** <a name="rule"></a>
-If you need more complicated logic to assess that the input value is valid or invalid, this rule fits for it.
+If you need more complicated logic to assess whether the input value is valid or invalid, this rule fits for it.
 The `predicate` parameter is a function to asses the input value.
 The parameter of this function is the input value.
 The `predicate` function may return `boolean` (`true` is valid, `false` is invalid) or a string.
 If it returns a string then the input is considered as invalid.
 The returned string is the error message (by this way, you may create different error message for different condition).